flaviaouyang/competitive-programming/notes/notes.md

 ### Merge sort

+- Merge sort is **divide and conquer algorithm**
+	- **IDEA**:
+		1. partition the list into two halves
+		2. sort each hald recursively
+		3. merge sorted half maintaining the order

 - A recursive algorithms that will sort the input array by dividing the input array in half and solve each half recurvisely, finally combine the results.

 ![merge sort](img/merge-sort.png)